 Executive Coach, Mediator and Trainer, UK

 Liz Rivers is a mediator who started her career as a commercial litigation lawyer with Eversheds in London.
-Liz is active in the global Earth Rights network as a speaker, facilitator and writer.
-Liz is helping to radically reshape our global governance systems and our worldviews to enable a rapid transition to a sustainable way of life for humans and the Earth using her expertise in commercial law and mediation.
-Read more about Liz.
+Since 2004, Liz has been active in the global Earth Rights network as a speaker, facilitator and writer.
+Liz focuses on ways to radically reshape our global governance systems and our worldviews to enable a rapid transition to a sustainable way of life for humans and the Earth, using her expertise in commercial law and mediation.
+Liz is a member of the Ecological Law and Governance Association.
+Read more about Liz here.

 Founder and Director Emeritus of the Center for Earth Jurisprudence, Barry University School of Law, USA